leplusorg/docker-csv/README.md

 Docker container to run CSV manipulation utitilies (csvtool, csvkit...).

-## Example
+## Example not using the filesystem

-Assuming that you have a CSV file `foo.csv` and that you want to extract the column named `bar`:
+Let's say that you have a CSV file `foo.csv` and that you want to extract the column named `bar`:

 ### Mac/Linux